Colombian Pastel Gloria

 Preparation

-1. Prepare the filling, cut the guava paste into 12 equal portions and cut the cheese into small cubes.
-Keep the cheese portions close in size to the guava paste so each pastry has a balanced filling.
+1. Prepare the filling, cut the guava paste into 12 small portions and cut the cheese into slices or firm cubes.
+Try to keep a balanced amount of guava paste and cheese for each pastry.

-4. Brush and bake, whisk the egg with the milk and brush the tops of the pastries.
-Sprinkle with sugar and arrange them on a parchment-lined baking sheet.
-Bake at 200 °C / 400 °F for 18 to 22 minutes, until puffed and deeply golden.
+5. Brush and bake, beat the egg with the milk and brush the top of each pastry.
+Sprinkle a little sugar on top and place the pastries on a baking tray lined with parchment paper.
+Bake at 200°C / 400°F for 18 to 22 minutes, or until puffed, golden and crisp.

-5. Rest and serve, remove the pastries from the oven and let them rest for 10 minutes.
-Serve them warm to enjoy the crisp pastry, soft guava paste, and lightly melted cheese.
+6. Rest and serve, remove the pastries from the oven and let them rest for 10 minutes.
+Serve warm or at room temperature to enjoy the contrast between the flaky pastry, guava paste and cheese.

 Chef’s tips